 Established in 1992, Changmao Biochemical Engineering Company Limited is a leading organic acid producer in the PRC.
 Changmao produces organic acids products for sales to food additive, chemical and pharmaceutical industries.
-Changmao's products conform to the highest international standards and are mainly exported to overseas such as Western Europe, the United States, Australia and Japan.
+Changmao's products conform to the highest international standards and are mainly exported to overseas such as Europe, Asia Pacific and America.